 But what the hell are microtubules?
 May molecular biologists forgives me, but it seems that they are molecular structures of tubular shape that we can found in different cells of our body, from red blood cells to neurons.
 These structures that “inhbait” the interconnections of our grey cells, have the property of conserving their state in a very effective way (quantum type state, but we will leave this for another post) and allow us to somehow return to being the same as we were after a loss of consciousness, for example, after and anaesthesia.
 We could say that microtubules are the basic storage unit (quantum) of our brain.
 Some scientifics call them “the neuron brain“.

 Another reason for being able to aspire to emulate the brain has been to be able to replicate the number of connections that exist in our neurons.
 It´´ s a pretty big number actually.
 It is estimated that each neuron has an average of 1,000 connections.
 With 86,000 million of neurons this would give us about 86 trillion of connections or so.
 Even though the numbers give vertigo, for some experts they seems achievable with the current calculation capacity in operations per second (FLOP) of the processors.
 Going back to Apple´ s M1, this processor declares to be able to carry out 2.6 TFLOP, 2.6 billion operations per second (10 to the 12th).
 Again, a number apparently “near” to our connections if we join a lot of chips working at the same time.
-But it seems that consciousness is something more than connections, right?
+With the dazzling emergence of chatGPT, the debate continues.
+Its capabilities seem human-alike and its more than 175 billion parameters generate an illusion of understanding.
+But it seems that consciousness is something more than connections or parameters of a mathematical model, right?

 If we focus only on the quantitative question and we return to microtubules that inhbait our neurons, how much of them can we have?
 Neurobiology said that inhabit our neurones, how much of them can we have?
 Neurobiology said that more than 1,000 microtubules per each one of our 86,000 million of neurons, that is, 86,000,000,000,000 micortubules (86 billion, similar to the neural connections) that “stores quantum information” in which some scientifics affirm, our consciousness live.
 We can say that actually our brain is a quantum computer, don´ t you think?
 Wow, sorry to fall back into a computational analogy.
 Let´´ s go back to the technology to conclude this post.
 IBM, promises a quantum computer of 1,000 qubits for 2023.
 Quite inferior to the 86 billion microtubules of our head.
 In my humble opinion, and comparing only quantitative aspects of actual and future computation capacities, the so called “technological singularity” as a promise of overcoming our human capacities only with actual computer technology and artificial intelligence i still very far away or seems almost unattainable.
 I don´ t know about you, but I still see a little bit far away the technological singularity, don´ t you think?